matteopilz/OpenMS-website/content/en/applications/nuxl.md

 ## Introduction

 NuXL is a novel tool for protein-RNA and DNA cross-linking studies.
-It is available as a [stand-alone tool](#installation-as-stand-alone-tool) and as a [Proteome Discoverer community node](#installation-for-proteome-discoverer).
+It is available as a [stand-alone tool](#installation-as-stand-alone-tool) and as a [Proteome Discoverer community node](#installation-for-proteome-discoverer) or as a [web application](https://abi-services.cs.uni-tuebingen.de/nuxl/) that doesn't require you to install additional software.
 This guide outlines the steps to install NuXL, set up your analysis, and interpret your data using the provided tools and workflows.

 <center>{{< figure src="/images/content_images/applications/NuXL.png" >}}</center>